-Learners are strongly encouraged to carefully research the educational requirements for the intended licensure or certification in the state(s) where they will seek licensure or certification.
-The programs of the Graduate School of Psychology have not sought approval by the Council for Accreditation and Other Related Educational Programs (CACREP).
-Nevertheless, the faculty has developed the curricula with CACREP requirements, as well as other recognized professional and national standards, including the state of Colorado, in mind.
-Please note that the licensure requirements of state boards and licensing agencies vary from state to state and change over time.
-Consequently, successful completion of degree requirements does not guarantee that a state board or licensing agency will accept a graduate's application for licensure.
-It is important that learners are aware of their responsibilities regarding licensure and certification; advisors are available to discuss professional and career matters with learners and graduates.
+Learners are strongly encouraged to carefully research the educational requirements for the intended licensure or certification in the state(s), or countries, where they will seek licensure or certification.
+The programs of the Graduate School of Psychology are in the process of obtaining accreditation by the Council for Accreditation and Other Related Educational Programs (CACREP; kay-krep).
+Nevertheless, as it stands, the faculty has developed the curricula with CACREP requirements, as well as other recognized professional and national standards, including the state of Colorado, in mind.
+Naropa graduates have successfully obtained licensure throughout the United States and internationally.

 Colorado State Licensure

 In 1989, Colorado made licensure available on a voluntary basis to masters' level professional counselors by instituting a licensure board and creating standards and testing to determine qualification for such licensure.
 Many other states also require licensure.
 Each state often has its own regulations.

 Insurance companies vary in their policies regarding recognizing master's-level licensure

 for reimbursement.
 As of July 1, 1998, Licensed Professional Counselors in Colorado